Skip to main content

 Typically when you see a Grader.java error, it is because the student code is missing a key piece outlined in the instructions.
 When students get this error, we recommend that they go back and double-check the instructions.

-To learn more about Autograders and how to create your own, watch our webinar on creating Autograders or check out this article on Creating your Own Autograders!
+To learn more about Autograders and how to create your own, check out this article on Creating your Own Autograders!

 Still have questions?
 Contact our team at hello@codehs.com to learn more!